kittsville/ABDN-Quicklinks/README.md

 ### Disclaimer

-As stated on the HTML page itself this is in no way affiliated with the University of Aberdeen.
+As stated on the HTML page itself this is **in no way affiliated with the University of Aberdeen**.
 I just made this to make everyone's lives a bit easier.